 - The Philosopher’s Only Tool

-- In this first lecture of our eight-part series on “Proofs for the Existence of God,” we will be discussing the importance of the question, “Does God exist?”
+In this first lecture, we will begin discussing the importance of the question, “Does God exist?”

 - The Ontological Argument for God’s Existence